mekevans/forestTIME/README.md

     - ingrowth
     - whitebark_pine
     - old
+- useful_information
   - Some quarto docs containing information that it can be useful to refer to.
 Species codes and the columns of forestTIME tables.

+# How to use

+1. Clone this repo to your computer.
+1. Open forestTIME.Rproj in RStudio.
+1. (Once per computer) Run `scripts/00-forestTIME_setup.R`.
+1. Obtain a forestTIME database either from box or by creating it yourself.
+See `scripts/README.md` for options.
+1. Run query functions.
+You can work from the use cases in the `use_cases` directory, or freestyle based on the examples in `use_cases/new_packaging`.